TYPO3/phar-stream-wrapper/README.md

   in order to retrieve individual behavior and settings.
 * `Behavior` holds reference to interceptor(s) that shall assert correct/allowed invocation of a given `$path` for a given `$command`.
 Interceptors implement the interface `Assertable`.
-Interceptors can act individually on following commands or handle all of them in case not defined specifically:
+Interceptors can act individually on the following commands or handle all of them in case they were not defined specifically:
   + `COMMAND_DIR_OPENDIR`
   + `COMMAND_MKDIR`
   + `COMMAND_RENAME`